-Sandra L. Portal-Andreu (Performance Artist/Choreographer/Educator) is a Miami native of Cuban/Colombian descent.
-Ms. Portal-Andreu independently creates and presents work throughout the community with her project-based group: bETTA moves.
-Her style of mixing dance with dialogue addresses community, social practice, and identity.
-Sandra has received support from the Miami-Dade County Department of Cultural Affairs, MDC Live Arts: LALA Residency 2020, Miami-Dade Public Library System, PBS’ Filmmaker Project, Judson Church/ NYC, Miami Light Project, MicroTheater Miami, and Pioneer Winter Collective’s GrassStains 2018.
+Sandra L. Portal-Andreu (Multidisciplinary Artist/Choreographer/ Educator) is a Miami native of Cuban/Colombian descent.
+Ms. Portal-Andreu independently creates and presents work throughout the community, mixing dance with dialogue.
+Her work addresses themes of community, social practice, and identity.
+Sandra has received support from the Miami-Dade County Department of Cultural Affairs, Live Arts Miami: LALA Residency 2020, Miami-Dade Public Library System, PBS’ Filmmaker Project, Judson Church/ NYC, Miami Light Project, MicroTheater Miami, and Pioneer Winter Collective’s GrassStains 2018.
 She is a 2021 Dance Miami Choreographers Grant recipient and has created work for CityTheatre Miami, Juggerknot Theatre Co.
 “Miami Motel Stories: North Beach”, and Sarasota Contemporary Dance Company.
 Her choreography has been described as “striking”, “smart”, “chilling”, and “having a knack for the theatrical”.

 Her professional performance experience includes: Arts Ballet Theater of South Florida, Josée Garant Dance, Florida Grand Opera, Miami City Ballet’s Lounge 2200, Camposition, and TOC Project.
 She received an A.A. from New World School of the Arts, a B.F.A. in Dance from Florida State University, and a M.S. in Movement Sciences from Barry University.
-In addition, she has trained with Fernando Bujones, Suzanne Farrell, Gerri Houlihan, Roxane D’Orleans-Juste, and Thomas Richards at the Workcentre of Jerzy Grotowski in Pontedera, Italy.
+In addition, she has trained with Fernando Bujones, Suzanne Farrell, Gerri Houlihan, Roxane D’Orleans-Juste, and Actor/Director, Thomas Richards at the Workcentre of Jerzy Grotowski in Pontedera, Italy.